-The net-new travel demand for the proposed project and variants will be estimated.
-The net-new travel demand reflects the difference between the vehicle trips on the existing street network and the vehicle trips generated by the proposed project.
+The net-new travel demand for the proposed project and variants High Density scenario will be estimated.
+The net-new travel demand reflects the difference between the vehicle trips on the existing street network and the vehicle trips generated by the High Density scenario.
 The proposed project would displace an existing surface parking lot, whose use reflects demand for proximate uses (e.g., CCSF) and not uses on the project site itself.
-As such, vehicle trip credits for the existing use will not be applied, as it is assumed that these vehicle trips would not be removed from the network but would be redistributed to available on- and off-street parking within the area.
+As such, vehicle trip credits